Renata-Thomazelli/Projects_Crash_Course/README.md

 # 1 INTRODUCTORY EXERCISES FROM ROSALIND SITE

 ## 1.1 In problem 3
->The Challenge was to return The slice of a string from indices a through b and c through d (with space in between), inclusively.
+>The Challenge is to return The slice of a string from indices a through b and c through d (with space in between), inclusively.
 In other words, we should include elements s[b] and s[d] in our slice.

 ## 1.2 In problem 4
 >Challenge: